IN03X/SoundField_FDTD_BSRoformer/README.md

 ## Acknowledgement & Source Information

 This project is developed based on the open-source project by [qiuqiangkong](https://github.com/qiuqiangkong/audio_flow/tree/main ).
-Special thanks for their valuable work.
+Special thanks for his valuable work.

 ### Key Modifications:
 - Added module of SoundFiled predicting